jmrphy/media_civil_war/media_civil_war.md

 statistically significant, as predicted by Hypothesis 1.

-The results suggest that the general pacification theory would significantly under-estimate the probability of civil war onset in countries first observing the introduction and early spread of mass media.
-Warren's baseline model (Model 1) would lead us to predict that a country moving from zero MDI to the 20th percentile (5.5) would, on average, cause the probability of civil war onset to decrease by 0, from an already quite low 0.04.
-However, when we estimate the same model on only those country-years in the 20th percentile of mass media density (Model 3), we would predict that an increase of 5.5 would cause the probability of civil war onset to increase by an average of 0.64, from 0.02 to 0.66.
+The results suggest that the general pacification theory would significantly underestimate the probability of civil war onset in countries first observing the introduction and early spread of mass media.
+Warren's baseline model (Model 1) would lead us to predict that a country moving from zero MDI to the 20th percentile (5.4992) would, on average, cause the probability of civil war onset to decrease by -0.0047, from an already quite low 0.0355.
+However, when we estimate the same model on only those country-years in the 20th percentile of mass media density (Model 3), simulations suggest an increase of 5.4992 would cause the probability of civil war onset to increase by an average of 0.6309, from 0.0208 to 0.6517.

 \begin{table}[!htbp] \centering
   \caption{Early Growth of Media Density Compared to Media Density in General}